 In the human resources world, David Ulrich is considered a guru, even though many now argue that his theories are becoming increasingly outdated in a modern, technology-focused world.
 The fundamental principles of his work continue to help many companies organize their HR function in a way that better supports both people and processes.

 Is the David Ulrich HR model still relevant?

 When Ulrich's HR model came out, HR departments were not generally as efficient and forward-thinking as they are now and there was certainly a need for a foundation on which to base and build a team on.

-A lot may have changed in terms of landscape, but the Ulrich model still has a great deal of importance and relevancefor modern businesses.
-Especially those with HR departments that recognise it as a useful foundation, and are able to build on it in a way that works for the particular needs of their business.
+A lot may have changed in terms of landscape, but the Ulrich model still has a great deal of importance and relevance for modern businesses.
+Especially those with HR departments that recognize it as a useful foundation, and can build on it in a way that works for the particular needs of their business.

-Splitting the workforce into four key areas (Strategic Partner, Administrative Expert, Change Agent and Employee Champion) helped to define roles and responsibilities and ensured things like safeguarding, employee satisfaction and the future of the company were not being neglected in favour of more traditional HR tasks.
+Splitting the workforce into four key areas (Strategic Partner, Administrative Expert, Change Agent, and Employee Champion) helped to define roles and responsibilities and ensured things like safeguarding, employee satisfaction, and the future of the company were not being neglected in favor of more traditional HR tasks.